-- may not be aware of the suspension and are most unlikely to be aware of any detail. - 42.
-If a safeguarding issue relating to the provision is already known to Ofsted before an inspection, then the lead inspector (if unsure of what action to take) should seek guidance before the inspection.
+45. If we are aware of a safeguarding issue relating to the provision before an inspection, then the lead inspector (if unsure of what action to take) should seek guidance from their senior manager before the inspection.
 The lead inspector should record information about the concern known to Ofsted as part of the inspection planning evidence.
-This is to provide a clear audit trail of the evidence used for the inspection. - 43.
-Inspectors should ensure that they are aware of any information about safeguarding at the setting that is available to the public, reported in the press or accessible on the internet, including that available on the early years setting, school or further education and skills provider's website, if available.
-As part of their pre-inspection planning, the lead inspector should run an internet check to see whether there are any safeguarding issues that the inspection team may need to follow up during the inspection.
-All information that is considered when planning for the inspection should be recorded as evidence. - 44.
-Inspectors should consider carefully the judgements relating to the effectiveness of safeguarding, when it is known that a member of staff has been convicted of sexual or violent offences.
+This is to provide a clear audit trail of the evidence used for the inspection.

+46. Inspectors should ensure that they are aware of any information about safeguarding at the setting that is available to the public, reported in the press or online, including that available on the early years setting, school or further education and skills provider's website, if available.
+As part of their pre-inspection planning, the lead inspector should run an internet check to see whether there are any safeguarding issues that the inspection team may need to follow up on during the inspection.
+All information that is considered when planning for the inspection should be recorded as evidence.

+47. Inspectors should consider carefully the judgements relating to the effectiveness of safeguarding, when it is known that a member of staff has been convicted of sexual or violent offences.